Quirky Thursday posts are ones a little heavier on the humor side, with some health info thrown in. Usually.

 But wait.
 I didn’t want to talk about olives first.
 And the discussion about sleep and mushrooms will have to wait for another day…

-Anyway, I found that certain molds can cause allergic symptoms, gastrointestinal upset, and can be cancer causing.
+So, here’s the deal.
+Certain molds can cause allergic symptoms, gastrointestinal upset, and can be cancer causing.
 Oh, that’s nice to know.
-Incidentally, grain and legume molds are especially toxic.
-So I found out that if something is moldy like cheese you have to cut away an inch portion in all directions avoiding contaminating the knife.
-You can do this with potatoes and cauliflower as well.
-If it is a peach, throw the whole thing out.
-Raspberries and blueberries, throw out the moldy ones right away if there are only a couple and wash and eat the rest soon.
-There are more specifics for various foods, but know this: be wary of mold.
+Incidentally, grain and legume molds are especially toxic, the worst offenders possibly being aflatoxin in peanuts and corn.
+If something is moldy like cheese you can still eat it, but you have to cut away an inch portion in all directions, avoiding contaminating the knife.
+Question: Will there be any cheese left after you do this?
+This same method can be done with things like potatoes, cauliflower and other firm vegetables and fruit as well, but if it is a moldy peach, throw the whole thing out.
+As for raspberries and blueberries, throw out the moldy ones right away if there are only a couple, and wash and eat the rest soon.
+If the food item is porous, is soft, or has a high moisture content, mold can be more of a problem.

-But overall, I keep finding in everything I research to eat lots of fresh vegetables, fresh fruits, good protein, and good fat.
+But overall, I keep finding in everything I research to eat lots of fresh vegetables, a piece or two of fresh fruit, some good quality protein, and good fat.
 Those are healthy.